diablodale/dp.kinect2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Error report
+name: Bug report
-about: Report bugs, feature problems, and registration failures
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: diablodale